-You can use pre & probiotics when coming off antibiotics, helping to rebalance your delicate microbiome.
+You can use pre & probiotics during and after antibiotics, helping to restore your delicate microbiome.
 This is because antibiotics do not discriminate between the good and bad bacteria.
 Which is why you can get stomach upsets and/or diarrhoea while taking them, or even after having antibiotics.

-If you suffer from intestinal illnesses, such as IBD, IBS, Crohn’s, Coeliac’s, it is important for you to have the right strains to maintain your gut health balanced and working well.
+If you suffer from intestinal illnesses, such as IBD, IBS, Coeliac’s, it is important for you to have the right strains to maintain your gut health balance and working well.
 This is where I can help you, in finding the right probiotics for you.

-If you have any auto immune disorders such as, eczema, rheumatoid arthritis, psoriasis.
-There are specific strains that you need, which studies have found you to have low levels.
+If you have an autoimmune disorder such as eczema, rheumatoid arthritis or psoriasis.
+There are specific strains that are likely to be beneficial, as studies have found low levels in those with autoimmune conditions.

-If you are going overseas, there is a particular strain that you need which will help to prevent you from getting ‘traveller’s tummy”; or should you get that dreaded bug, to help shorten the severity and length of the gastro.
+If you are going overseas, there is a particular strain that can help to prevent you from getting ‘traveller’s tummy”.
+Or, should you get that dreaded bug, to help shorten the severity and length of the gastro.